ctools/ctools/doc/source/users/tutorials/1dc/classical_analysis.rst

     Output skymap file [skymap.fits]

-In the spirit of the classical analysis we have chosen to derive the background using the RING method (e.g., Berge et al. 2007 A&A 466 1219B), in which for each point in the map (trial source position) the background is derived from a ring centered at the same position.
+In the spirit of the classical analysis we have chosen to derive the background using the RING method, in which for each point in the map (trial source position) the background is derived from a ring centered at the same position.
 The RING method is fast and robust against linear gradients of the background rates, but requires a model (from the :ref:`instrument response functions <glossary_irf>`